No Mans Sky Update 2.12 Is Available to Download Right Now

 - Various localized text improvements.

-So what do you think of the latest No Man’s Sky update?
+What do you think of the latest No Man’s Sky update?
 Have you been enjoying the Beyond expansion?
 Let us know!

 [Source: Hello Games]